-Get the world's most accurate aurora alert app that has been designed by an aurora-hunter for aurora-hunters.
+Get the world's most accurate aurora alert app.
+Designed by an aurora-hunter for aurora-hunters.

 You won't find the unreliable Kp or ovation model data anywhere on this app.
 It is powered entirely by the most accurate data feeds that are used by expert aurora-hunters around the world.

 Tell people what's occurring where you are in a single click.
 See who's shouted out tonight and how far south the aurora is being photographed.

 Push notifications of alerts on any device using the Google Chrome, Firefox (not iOS) or Edge browsers.
 Forecasts and status reports throughout the evening detailing what is occurring in the night sky and what your chances are.